San Diego: 2010

 San Diego was named the ninth-most LGBT-friendly city in the U.S. in 2013.
 The city also has the seventh-highest population of gay residents in the U.S. Additionally in 2013, San Diego State University (SDSU), one of the city's prominent universities, was named one of the top LGBT-friendly campuses in the nation.

+Religion

-According to a 2014 study by the Pew Research Center, 68% of the population of the city identified themselves as Christians, with 32% professing attendance at a variety of churches that could be considered Protestant, and 32% professing Roman Catholic beliefs. while 27% claim no religious affiliation.
-The same study says that other religions (including Judaism, Buddhism, Islam, and Hinduism) collectively make up about 5% of the population.
+According to a 2014 study by the Pew Research Center, 68% of the population of the city identified themselves as Christians, with 32% professing adherence to various Protestant churches and 32% professing Roman Catholic beliefs. while 27% claim no religious affiliation.
+The same study found that followers of other religions (including Judaism, Buddhism, Islam, and Hinduism) collectively made up about 5% of the population.

+Foreign-born population

+The majority of San Diego's foreign-born population were born in Mexico, the Philippines, China and Vietnam.

 Economy

 The largest sectors of San Diego's economy are defense/military, tourism, international trade, and research/manufacturing.
-In 2014, San Diego was designated by a Forbes columnist as the best city in the country to launch a small business or startup company.

 San Diego recorded a median household income of $79,646 in 2018, an increase of 3.89% from $76,662 in 2017.
 The median property value in San Diego in 2018 was $654,700, and the average home has two cars per household.